Pensions and self-employment

-There is more information about the basic state pension and the new state pension in our tax basics section.
+There is more information about the state pension in our tax basics section.

 A personal pension plan is a way of saving regularly for your retirement.
 You can set one up yourself and invest in it personally.
 The funds in the scheme are invested to pay your pension when you retire.
 You can get a personal pension or stakeholder pension (which is a specific kind of personal pension) from financial services companies such as insurance companies, bank and building societies (known as 'providers').

 Depending on the type of investment there may also be some charges you will have to pay to the pension provider out of the amount you pay in.